 - Requirements for students enrolled in health care fields of study or teacher education programs

-- For help finding immunization and other holds, see the View Holds How-To Guide
+- For help finding immunization and other holds, visit the View Holds How-To Guide.

 Step 7 — Update Your Contact Information